tdg5/stats-learning-notes/chapter-08-tree-based-methods.md

 Though tree-based methods are simple and useful for interpretation, they typically aren't competitive with the best supervised learning techniques.
-Because of this, approaches such as bagging, random forests, and boosting have been developed to produce multiple trees which are then combined to yield a since consensus prediction.
+Because of this, approaches such as [bagging][glossary-bagging], [random forests][glossary-random-forest], and [boosting][glossary-boosting] have been developed to produce multiple trees which are then combined to yield a since consensus prediction.
 Combining a large number of trees can often improve prediction accuracy at the cost of some loss in interpretation.

 ### Regression Trees

-Decision trees are typically drawn upside down with the leaves or terminal nodes at the bottom of the tree.
-The points in the tree where the predictor space is split are referred to as internal nodes.
-The segments of the tree that connect nodes are referred to as branches.
+[Decision trees][glossary-decision-tree] are typically drawn upside down with the leaves or [terminal nodes][glossary-terminal-node] at the bottom of the tree.
+The points in the tree where the predictor space is split are referred to as [internal nodes][glossary-internal-node].
+The segments of the tree that connect nodes are referred to as [branches][glossary-branch].

-Regression trees are calculated in roughly two steps:
+[Regression trees][glossary-regression-tree] are calculated in roughly two
+steps:

 1. Divide the predictor space, $$ x_{1},\ x_{2},\ ...,\ x_{p} $$ into $$ J $$
    distinct and non-overlapping regions, $$ R_{1},\ R_{2},\ ...,\ R_{J} . $$